Enterlucent/plughub-tmp/docs/Design.md

 ### What is PlugHub?

-you create entire applications by assembling plugins.
-Rather than being a traditional app with fixed features, PlugHub acts as a foundation where all functionality—UI, logic, tools, and workflows—is provided by plugins.
+PlugHub acts as a foundation where all functionality—UI, logic, tools, and workflows—is provided by plugins, rather than being a traditional app with fixed features.
 You can use PlugHub to build a specialized program by selecting only the plugins you need, or combine many plugins to create an “everything app” tailored to your workflow.
 This approach enables rapid development, easy customization, and fast deployment of new applications—without starting from scratch each time.
 With PlugHub, the plugins do all the heavy lifting, and the container simply orchestrates their interaction and presentation.

 ### Why create PlugHub?

 PlugHub was created to address the need for a modern, flexible foundation for building applications entirely from plugins.
-Unlike traditional solutions that treat plugins as optional add-ons to a fixed core, PlugHub is designed so that every feature, tool, or workflow is delivered as a plugin.
+Every feature, tool, or workflow is delivered as a plugin, making extensibility and customization fundamental to the platform.
 This approach breaks free from the limitations of monolithic or proprietary platforms, enabling developers and organizations to rapidly assemble, customize, and evolve their own applications—without reinventing the wheel.
 PlugHub empowers you to create, combine, and share plugin-driven apps, fostering true extensibility, maintainability, and a vibrant, collaborative community.

 ### Where does PlugHub run?